Skip to content

 System variables

-In storage game, there are some system variables that are used by the game engine.
+In game storage, there are some system variables that are used by the game engine.
 All system variables start with the prefix ___.
 So please avoid using this prefix in your variables.

-You can get all the system variables keys with the SYSTEM_RESERVED_STORAGE_KEYS function.
+You can get all system variable keys from the SYSTEM_RESERVED_STORAGE_KEYS constant.

 icon Keyv